antirez/failed-3d-prints-bot/README.md

 You can use any command line to produce the image.
 Even `scp` if you want to transfer it from another host that is actually producing the images.

 When executed with `--fetch-script` as in the above example, the Python program will run forver fetching images and running the neural network again and again.
 There will be a 5 seconds pause betewen executions, just to let the computer breath and avoid overheating (especially if you are using a Raspberry Pi that is not dissipating the heat efficiently).

-It is possible to try the Python script with a single example image if you wish:

-    python3 ./run.py --single test.png

-The image `test.png` is included in this software distribution.
-The program will create a `processed.png` file with a red box where the failure was detected.
-The image is also annotated with the current date and time.

 ## Installing the Telegram bot